Law & Technology Writing Workshop: Fall 2015

 The Library web site's California legislative research section has links to databases, some government websites, and a guide to compiling a California legislative history.

 Regulations and Agencies

-Regulations are available from a myriad of print and electronic resources.
+Regulations are available from numerous print and electronic resources.
 Lexis and Westlaw have extensive coverage of regulations with specialized topical databases.
 Knowledge Mosaic, described above, facilitates rulemaking tracking.

 Federal and state agency web pages are also increasingly important and cost effective ways of doing regulatory research.
 A good starting point for federal regulatory research is the the Federal Executive and California Executive sections of the Library's web site.